jexia/docs/docs/apphost/README.md

 ![No Application](./step_1.png)

 The next page related to the GitHub repo setup.
-You can get it by clicking Clone or Download button on the GitHub webpage.
+You can get it by clicking the Clone or Download button on the GitHub webpage.
 It should look like: **https://github.com/jexia/test-node-app.git**

 ![No Application](./step_2.png)